How to register as a union

 If your application is in order and complies with the ERA, we will register your union and send you a certificate of registration.

-If you applied for incorporation as a society at the same time, we'll also send you the certificate of incorporation.
+If you applied for incorporation as a society at the same time, we will also send you the certificate of incorporation.